Statistical and computational trade-offs in estimation of sparse principal components: Introduction

-In this paper, we address the question of whether it is possible to find an estimator of $v_1$ that is computable in (randomised) polynomial time, and that attains the minimax optimal rate of convergence when the sparsity of $v_1$ is allowed to vary with the sample size.
-Some progress in a related direction was made by \citet{BerthetRigollet2013a,BerthetRigollet2013b}, who considered the problem of testing the null hypothesis $H_0 : \Sigma = I_p$ against the alternative $H_1: v^\top \Sigma v \geq 1+\theta$ for some $v \in B_0(k)$ and $\theta > 0$.
+Given that sparse PCA methods are typically applied to massive high-dimen\-sional datasets, it is crucial to understand the rates that can be achieved using only computationally efficient procedures.
+Specifically, in this paper, we address the question of whether it is possible to find an estimator of $v_1$ that is computable in (randomised) polynomial time, and that attains the minimax optimal rate of convergence when the sparsity of $v_1$ is allowed to vary with the sample size.
+Some progress in a related direction was made by \citeauthor{BerthetRigollet2013a} (\citeyear{BerthetRigollet2013a,BerthetRigollet2013b}), who considered the problem of testing the null hypothesis $H_0: \Sigma= I_p$ against the alternative $H_1: v^\top\Sigma v \geq1+\theta$ for some $v \in B_0(k)$ and $\theta> 0$.
 Of interest here is the minimal level $\theta = \theta_{n,p,k}$ that ensures small asymptotic testing error.
-Under a hypothesis on the computational intractability of a certain well-known problem from theoretical computer science (the `Planted Clique' problem), Berthet and Rigollet showed that for certain classes of distributions, there is a gap between the minimal $\theta$-level permitting successful detection with a randomised polynomial time test, and the corresponding $\theta$-level when arbitrary tests are allowed.
+Under a hypothesis on the computational intractability of a certain well-known problem from theoretical computer science (the ``Planted Clique'' detection problem), Berthet and Rigollet showed that for certain classes of distributions, there is a gap between the minimal $\theta $-level permitting successful detection with a randomised polynomial time test, and the corresponding $\theta$-level when arbitrary tests are allowed.

-The particular classes of distributions considered in \citet{BerthetRigollet2013a,BerthetRigollet2013b} were highly tailored to the testing problem, and do not provide sufficient structure to study principal component estimation.
+The particular classes of distributions considered in \citeauthor{BerthetRigollet2013a} (\citeyear{BerthetRigollet2013a,BerthetRigollet2013b}) were highly tailored to the testing problem, and do not provide sufficient structure to study principal component estimation.
 The thesis of this paper, however, is that from the point of view of both theory and applications, it is the estimation of sparse principal components, rather than testing for the existence of a distinguished direction, that is the more natural and fundamental (as well as more challenging) problem.
-It is by no means clear that the same phenomena should occur; in the example of $k$-SAT formulas, for instance, different results for statistical and computational trade-offs for estimation and testing were observed in \citet{FPV2013} and \citet{Berthet2014} respectively.
+Indeed, we observe subtle phase transition phenomena that are absent from the hypothesis testing problem; see Section~\ref{SecHighSS} for further details.
+It is worth noting that different results for statistical and computational trade-offs for estimation and testing were also observed in the context of $k$-SAT formulas in \citet{FPV2013} and \citet{Berthet2014}, respectively.